pyokagan/pycsdl2/docs/api/render.rst

    :type surface: class:`SDL_Surface`
    :returns: A new :class:`SDL_Texture` for the rendering context.

+.. function:: SDL_QueryTexture(texture) -> tuple

+   Query the attributes of a texture.
+Namely:

+   * The texture's raw pixel format, one of the :ref:`pixel-format-constants`.
+   * The texture's access.
+One of :const:`SDL_TEXTUREACCESS_STATIC`, :const:`SDL_TEXTUREACCESS_STREAMING` or :const:`SDL_TEXTUREACCESS_TARGET`.
+   * The texture's width and height, in pixels.

+   :param texture: The texture to be queried.
+   :type texture: :class:`SDL_Texture`
+   :returns: A tuple ``(int, int, int, int)`` with the texture's raw pixel
+             format, access, width and height respectively.

 .. function:: SDL_DestroyTexture(texture)

    Destroys the specified texture, freeing its resources.